Hi there, thanks for taking the time to visit my site. Some of you may know me or my music through the band Paul Colman Trio

 At the age of 21 in 1992, I was so keen to join a working band in the pubs that I left behind my University qualification of Building Surveying (after successful completion) & started doing pub gigs 2, 3 & 4 nights a week.
 I was playing a lot of dance music & Aretha Franklin / Kylie Minogue / Madonna hits in a band called “Rhythm Method”.
 I had been to a few auditions for drummers that I’d found in the local newspapers but it was through recommendation & subsequent audition that I got this gig.

 After another 3 or so years of pub gigs, the work eventually dried up.
-Soon, I was on my knees asking God for direction, I prayed often that He would give me an opportunity to serve Him in music (as I felt that was my gifting).
+Soon, I was on my knees begging God for direction, I prayed often that He would give me an opportunity to serve Him in music (as I felt that was my gifting).
 I told Him that I would go anywhere.
-It was not long after praying for this that Paul Colman called me and asked me to travel with him for 7 weeks to the USA & the Philippines to play his music to churches, schools & at his own concerts - an amazing experience relationally, musically and my first overseas visits.
-On returning to Australia, I wondered what was next, but Paul talked about adding a Bass player, & since both he & I knew Grant Norsworthy, pc3 (the PAUL COLMAN TRIO) was born.
+Not long after that, Paul Colman asked me to travel with him for 7 weeks to the USA & the Philippines to play his music to churches, schools & at his own concerts - an amazing experience relationally, musically and my first overseas visits.
+On returning to Australia, Paul talked about adding a Bass player, & since both he & I knew Grant Norsworthy, pc3 (the PAUL COLMAN TRIO) was born.

-We just started turning up to the shows that Paul had booked as a solo artist - and eventually, so much momentum was created that we toured around Australia for 3 years non stop - playing Concerts, Schools, Churches, Festivals, just about anywhere people would have us.
+We toured around Australia for 3 years playing Concerts, Schools, Churches, Festivals, just about anywhere people would have us.
 We recorded 2 independent studio CDs (Serious Fun in 1999 & Turn in 2000).
-The success of the Paul Colman Trio came very naturally, based on Paul's previous work and our collective enthusiasm to make a living out of it - we were all 100% committed to travelling and playing wherever and whenever.
+The success of the Paul Colman Trio came very easily based on Paul's previous work and our collective enthusiasm to make a living out of it - we were all 100% committed to travelling and playing wherever and whenever.

-In 2000, we travelled to the USA again as a Paul Colman Trio for the first time, playing all over the country for 6 weeks.
+In 2000, we travelled to the USA again as a band for the first time, playing all over the country for 6 weeks.
 On returning to Australia, we then recorded and released (independently - ie no record deal) a double Live CD & VHS Video (pc3 Live) in 2001.

-In 2002, after meeting the band Third Day when they toured Australia, we were granted an opportunity to tour the USA.
-This was an extraordinary breakthrough, and in early 2002, we flew to the US, moved into a tour bus & began a hectic schedule of touring the USA & eventually Europe in 2002 & 2003 - around about 200 shows a year (although that was a similar schedule to our time in Australia).
+In 2002, we were granted an opportunity to tour the USA to tour with the band Third Day.
+We flew to the US, moved into a tour bus & began a hectic schedule of touring the USA & eventually Europe in 2002 & 2003 - around about 200 shows a year (although that was a typical schedule to our time in Australia).
 It was an amazing season, we arrived in a new city every morning as we slept in a tour bus for most of 2002.

 PC3 signed a record deal with Essential Records & released 2 globally released CDs “New Map of the World” 2002 & “One” 2003.

-In late 2003, after 5 solid years of recording and touring, my wife Tam & I decided we needed to return to Australia.
+In late 2003, after 5 solid years of recording and touring, Tam (my wife) & I decided we needed to return to Australia.
 We felt the need to be together more with (at the time our 2 girls - now 3) & although I loved touring & playing, it was time for a change.
-Touring life was enjoable, and whilst I was thriving on playing our own music live and growing ever more confident, it was definitely taking its toll on us all personally as individuals and for Tam and I as a couple.
+Touring life was enjoable, and I was triving on playing our own music live and growing ever more confident, but it was definitely taking its toll on us all personally as individuals and for me and Tam as a couple.

 So in February 2004, the Paul Colman Trio played it’s final gigs around Australia - a fitting & enjoyable ending.
 Paul Colman Trio has been an amazing experience for me personally on so many levels, not only has pc3 done literally thousands of gigs & some fantastic recording experiences, it has lead me to be involved with other artists, playing drums for Bebo Norman on tour & working with some of Nashville's’ top Producers & Engineers, Winning a Dove Award in 2003 & being nominated for a Grammy Award, even doing some session work in Nashville.

 It was also amazing to tour with & see Third Day play so many shows along with artists Bebo Norman, Tait & FFH.
-We often saw bands such as Switchfoot, Audio Adrenaline, Mercy Me, Switchfoot, Jars of Clay, Michael W Smith & Steven Curtis Chapman perform live at festivals & it was a great experience to meet some of the musicians and stike up friendships with the guys and girls in these bands - what a priviledge!
+We often saw bands such as Switchfoot, Audio Adrenaline, Mercy Me, Switchfoot, Jars of Clay, Michael W Smith & Steven Curtis Chapman perform live at festivals & it was a great experience to meet some of the musicians and stike up friendships in these bands - what a priviledge!

 From 2004, I have been working as a Producer / Recording Engineer in Australia, working with bands & musicians to help them record their music.
 Also I’ve also played drums, bass, guitars on many of these recordings - checkout the news & music pages for the current and back dated details.